-The first one $\alpha$ , is the rate of growth, or the substitution rate of an old technology by a new one.
-This parameter is in the subsequent text denoted as $\Delta t$ and defined as the time period in years it takes a technology to increase its market share from 10 to 90 percent, or to decrease from 90 to 10 percent respectively.
-As the assumed substitution function is symmetric, the total substitution time to go from 1 to 99 percent (or vice versa) is two times $\Delta t$ .
-Note here also, that the $\Delta t$ presented in the case of multiple substitution refers only to the time period of the logistic growth/decline.
-It is thus a measure of the "steepness" of the logistic substitution path appearing as straight line in the log(F/(1-F)) transformation.
-In case a technology starts saturating (due to the logistic growth of a newer competitor) and starts deviating from the logistic pattern, the $\Delta t$ measure does not apply any longer until the point a logistic decline pattern is reassumed, with eventually a different $\Delta t$ .
+technology by a new one.
+This parameter is denoted as At in the subsequent text and is defined as the time period in years it takes a technology to increase its market share from 10% to 90% or to decrease from 90% to 10%, respectively.
+As the assumed substitution function is symmetric, the total substitution time to go from 1% to 99% (or vice versa) is two times At.
+Note here also that the At presented in the case of multiple substitution refers only to the time period of the logistic growth/decline.
+It is thus a measure of the "steepness" of the logistic substitution path appearing as straight line in the log [F/(1 - F)] transformation.
+In case a technology starts saturating (due to the logistic growth of a newer competitor) and starts deviating from the logistic pattern, the At measure does not apply any longer until the point when a logistic decline pattern is reassumed, with eventually a different At.

-The second parameter, denoted as $t_0$ locates the substitution curve in time.
-It is defined as the point of inflection (year 1960 in Figures 1A and 1B), where 50 percent market share are reached.
-The growth rate of the substitution process (first derivative of the logistic substitution function) reaches by definition its maximum at $t_0$ .
+The second parameter, denoted as t_0 , locates the substitution curve in time.
+It is defined as the point of inflection (year 1960 in Figure la and b), where 50% market share is reached.
+The growth rate of the substitution process (first derivative of the logistic substitution function) reaches by definition its maximum at t_0 .